geo2a/geo2a.github.io/posts/2020-01-03-coq-equational-reasoning.md

 # Agda-like Equational Reasoning in Coq using Tactic Notations

-I am used to think that there are two major styles of mechanised proofs:
+I am used to the idea that there are two major styles of mechanised proofs:
 Agda-style proofs that effectively spell out the proof terms and Coq-style proofs that are constructed using tactics.